-The University of Waterloo will increase mental health support on campus for students following a comprehensive report on student mental health released today.
+The University of Waterloo will increase the number of mental health professionals on campus available to help students with mental health.

-The University will invest $1.2 million to increase the number of mental health professionals in counselling services on campus to 37, including counsellors, psychologists and psychiatrists.
-It will bring the total number of professionals who support students with mental health issues—including physicians and nurses—to more than 70.
+The University will invest $1.2 million to increase mental health professionals in counselling services on campus to 37, including counsellors, psychologists and psychiatrists.
+It will bring the total number of professionals who support students with mental health issues—such as physicians and nurses—to more than 70.

-The University is funding the new supports in partnership with the Federation of Students and Graduate Student Association at Waterloo.
+The University is funding the new supports in partnership with the Federation of Students and Graduate Students Association.

-“With the addition of these extra resources, we will be able to increase the number of staff providing counselling on campus to meet a key recommendation in the report, which is one counsellor for every 1,000 students,” said Feridun Hamdullahpur, president and vice-chancellor of Waterloo.
-“The remaining recommendations in the final report will allow us to continue to reduce underlying causes of stress on campus and to ensure that students who are struggling can access the help they need.”
+“With the addition of these extra resources, we will be able to quickly increase the number of staff available for counselling on campus to meet a key recommendation of the report, which is having one counsellor for every 1,000 students,” said Feridun Hamdullahpur, president and vice-chancellor at Waterloo.
+“The remaining recommendations in the final report will allow us to continue to reduce underlying causes of stress on campus and to ensure students who are struggling can access the help they need.”

-In addition to adding more staff for counselling, the new funding supports increased mental health training for faculty and staff to aid them in identifying and assisting students in distress, as well as an increase in education efforts to increase awareness of services available and how to access them.
+In addition to adding more staff for counselling, the new funding supports increased mental health training for faculty and staff to aid them in identifying and assisting students in distress as well as an increase in education efforts to ensure campus is aware of what services are available and how to access them.

 Hamdullahpur also announced that he will immediately establish an implementation team to address the remainder of the recommendations.